-If you don’t want to spend a lot of money, but you’re still looking for quality, good sounding pair of earbuds with stylish design, these are perfect for you.
+If you don’t want to spend a lot of money, but you’re still looking for a quality pair of earbuds with a stylish design that sound good, these are perfect for you.

-The in-line microphone works as well.
+The in-line microphone works fine.
 You can make phone calls and use voice control.
 Just don’t expect to use it in a noisy office.

 With the introduction of chi-fi headphones, great audio became much more affordable.
 ZST’s are the prime example of that.
-A fantastic pair of in-ears with the sound of a $100 headphone.
+A great pair of in-ears with the sound of a $100 headphone.